zilnhoj/python-xpath-scrapping/README.md

 There are good instructions on how to get the library and authenticated to use it on the google2pandas github page https://github.com/panalysis/Google2Pandas

+Set the variable called 'url' with the URL of the page you want to scrape the data from

+Get the XPath expression for the data you want to scrape from the page

+Set the varible 'listofslugs' with the XPath expression